 Shafer retired in 2009.

-Addressing the graduating class of her final term on campus, Shafer reflected on her time at USAO.
+Addressing the graduating class of her final term on campus, Shafer reflected on her

 “Ultimately, I still see myself primarily as a part of USAO,” Shafer said.

 “This is my home base – a place I cannot imagine leaving for more than a few weeks at a time.
 Back in 1968, I fell in love with the idea of the college I was called to develop.
 Now, 41 years later, I am still in love with ‘my’ school and still excited about our mission and the classes I have been privileged to teach for more than four decades.